hmrc/income-tax-mtd-changelog/README.md

 Add new optional field `codedOutStatus` to the array `items` inside the array `financialDetails` to the response body for the following endpoint:

 - Retrieve Self Assessment Balance and Transactions

-Deprecated field `chargeDetails.changeDate` to be replaced by the new field `chargeDetails.changeTimestamp` for the mentioned endpoints.

 #### Individual Calculations API